Long Island, New York Employment Discrimination

 Employment discrimination is unlawful in any aspect of employment on Long Island, including hiring, promoting, and terminating workers.

-Our Employer Discrimination Attorneys in Long Island Handle a Wide Variety of Claims
+Our Employment Discrimination Lawyers in Long Island Handle a Wide Variety of Claims

 At Ricotta & Marks, P.C., we routinely assist employees with a wide variety of workplace discrimination cases, including but not limited to the following: